New Brighton Centre Master Plan

 Streets and public spaces (A)

 • (A3) New north-south corridor: The Council has begun work towards the Oram Avenue extension through New Brighton Mall to Hawke Street by purchasing the required land.
-Having acquired 56 Brighton Mall, demolition of the former Westpac building will commence on Monday, 25 September 2023 to make way for a pedestrian walkway.
-The demolition works are expected to take approximately three months.
-Once completed, the site will be temporarily fenced while design work is completed.
-Once the pedestrian walkway is completed, ChristchurchNZ will support its activation, alongside the community, by providing some lighting and beautification.
-Further progress to deliver the Oram Avenue extension will depend on the purchase of a final private property.
+Having acquired and demolished the former Westpac building on 56 Brighton Mall, the site has been temporarily fenced while its interim activation as a pedestrian walkway and community space is delivered.
+Further progress to deliver the Oram Avenue extension depends on confirmed funding in the 2024-2034 Long Term Plan.

-• (A4) Brighton Mall upgrade: In its draft Annual Plan FY23/24, the Council proposed to bring forward $300,000 for initial planning and design works to upgrade New Brighton Mall between Oram Ave and Marine Parade.
+• (A4) Brighton Mall upgrade: In its Annual Plan FY23/24, the Council brought forward $300,000 for initial planning and design works to upgrade New Brighton Mall between Oram Ave and Marine Parade.
 This is in support of the proposed development by the Greater New Brighton Group on the site adjoining the southern side of this section of the mall.
+Staff have been progressing initial planning, surveying, CPTED and tree assessments and preliminary scheme design work.
+Further progress depends on confirmed funding in the 2024-2034 Long Term Plan.
+ChristchurchNZ has established a working group ‘Better for Brighton’, comprising representatives of ChristchurchNZ, the Council, a private developer and the Greater New Brighton Group, to coordinate and provide oversight of their respective projects occurring within Brighton Mall.

 Land and development (B)